Zenika/proxybeez/README.md

 ## Formatting

-This projects uses prettier.
+This project uses prettier.
 Check formatting with `npm run prettier:check` or format the code with `npm run prettier:write`.